therealklanni/jp/README.md

-  -b, --break     Set break length of object/array for human format     [number] -c, --no-color  Disable color for human format                       [boolean] -d, --depth     Depth for human format                                [number] --help          Show help                                            [boolean]
+  -b, --break     Set break length of object/array for human format     [number] -c, --no-color  Disable color for human format                       [boolean] -d, --depth     Depth for human format                                [number] -L, --line-by-line  Parse each line as a separate input              [boolean] --help          Show help                                            [boolean]

 Queries use the Lodash get method by default.